remix-run/remix/docs/discussion/form-vs-fetcher.md

       <h2>{recipe.title}</h2>
       <fetcher.Form method="post">
         <button
-          type="submit"
           disabled={isDeleting}
           onClick={handleDelete}
+          type="submit"
         >
           {isDeleting ?
 "Deleting..." : "Delete"}
         </button>
       </fetcher.Form>
     </li>
   );
-}
+};
 ```

-Using useFetcher in this scenario works perfectly.
+Using [`useFetcher`][use_fetcher] in this scenario works perfectly.
 Instead of navigating away or refreshing the entire page, we want in-place updates.
 When a user deletes a recipe, the action called and the fetcher manages the corresponding state transitions.

 The key advantage here is the maintenance of context.
 The user stays on the list when the deletion completes.
-The fetcher's state management capabilities are leveraged to give real-time feedback: it toggles between "Deleting..." and "Delete", providing a clear indication of the ongoing process.
+The fetcher's state management capabilities are leveraged to give real-time feedback: it toggles between `"Deleting..."` and `"Delete"`, providing a clear indication of the ongoing process.

-Furthermore, with each fetcher having the autonomy to manage its own state, operations on individual list items become independent, ensuring that actions on one item don't affect the others (though revalidation of the page data is a shared concern that is covered in [Network Concurrency Management][network-concurrency-management]).
+Furthermore, with each fetcher having the autonomy to manage its own state, operations on individual list items become independent, ensuring that actions on one item don't affect the others (though revalidation of the page data is a shared concern that is covered in [Network Concurrency Management][network_concurrency_management]).

-In essence, useFetcher offers a seamless mechanism for actions that don't necessitate a change in the URL or navigation, enhancing the user experience by providing real-time feedback and context preservation.
+In essence, `useFetcher` offers a seamless mechanism for actions that don't necessitate a change in the URL or navigation, enhancing the user experience by providing real-time feedback and context preservation.

 ### Mark Article as Read